 No. Relationship abuse can happen to anyone, including those who are in same sex relationships.
 If you are a male victim of abuse you can get information and advice from Respect on 0808 801 0327 (free from landlines and most mobiles open Monday - Friday 10am - 1pm and 2pm - 5pm).
 If you are in a same sex relationship and you recognise some of the signs of abuse, contact Broken Rainbow www.broken-rainbow.org.uk

 Many abusive behaviours in relationships are against the law.
 For example, if your partner hits you, it’s assault.
 If they force you to carry out sexual acts or force you into sex, this is sexual abuse or rape.
 Being threatened or harassed by a partner is just as much a crime as violence from a stranger.
 If this is happening to you do not confront your partner on your own.
 Please speak to a trusted adult or the police.

 Never rush or push each other into having sex.
 You may think that all your friends are having sex but the average age for the first time is 16.
 Even then many people wait until they’re older.
 Sexual relationships also come with risks, such as unplanned pregnancies and sexually transmitted diseases.
 You should respect your girlfriend for choosing to wait and not giving into peer pressure.
 Pressuring or forcing someone to have sex, who doesn’t want to, is rape.
-If you are older than 16 it is illegal to have sex with somebody under the age of 16 and you could be charged with statutory rape.
+If you are older than 16 it is illegal to have sex with somebody under the age of 16.